OceanLabs/Android-Print-SDK/docs/custom_image_picker.md

       .startShopping( this, assets );
 ```

-By default, the **DeviceImageSource** and **InstagramImageSource**s are enabled.
-You may, however, manually set the available image sources, including your custom images source:
+By default, both the **DeviceImageSource** and **InstagramImageSource** are enabled.
+You may, however, manually set the available image sources, including your custom image source:

 ```
 .setImageSources( new DeviceImageSource(), new InstagramImageSource(), new FacebookImageSource(), new MyImageSource() )